We extend warm greetings to those who are new to the Guild, and gratitude

 and Guild president John

-Andrews hosted an online conversation in February that permitted Mr.
+Andrews hosted an online conversation in February of 2022 that permitted Mr.

-Hart to outline his approach to this special commission and allow viewers
+Hart to outline his approach to this unique commission and allow viewers

-to observe his first incisions in the marble slab that would soon be placed
+to observe his first incisions in the marble slab that would soon be positioned

 in Poets' Corner.
-To revisit that poignant moment,
+To revisit that special moment, click

 For background on a ceremony that would prove to be deeply moving, you'll